TextField component renders an input field as well as supporting UI elements like a label, error message, and hint text.

 |Applies the "inverse" UI theme|

 |Applies date format masking to the input value entered

 and renders to a text field above the input.

-The following Sass variables can be overridden to customize Input/Form components:
+The following CSS variables can be overridden to customize Input/Form components:

 This component also makes use of form field styles, which can be customized by the following variables: